typed-ember/glint/README.md

 While GlimmerX components accept `Args` as a type parameter, the Glint version accepts `Signature`, which contains types for `Element`, `Args` and `Yields`.

-The `Element` field declares what the component's root element is, in order to ensure any modifiers attached to your component will be compatible with the element they're ultimately attached to.
+The `Element` field declares what type of element(s), if any, the component applies its passed `...attributes` to.
+This is often the component's root element.
+Tracking this type ensures any modifiers used on your component will be compatible with the DOM element(s) they're ultimately attached to.
 If no `Element` is specified, it will be a type error to set any HTML attributes when invoking your component.

 The `Yields` field specifies the names of any blocks the component yields to, as well as the type of any parameter(s) they'll receive.
 See the [Yieldable Named Blocks RFC] for further details.